Paint Acceptance Policy

 What do I do with cans of paint that are less than 1/2 full?

 Follow these steps to dispose of them.
 DO NOT BRING THESE CANS TO THE HAZO HUT.
 THEY WILL NOT BE ACCEPTED.

-- Obtain several bags of kitty litter, cement or other drying material.
+- Obtain several bags of kitty litter, cement, saw dust or other drying material.

-- Remove the lids of the paint cans, place in a garbage bag and dispose of in the garbage.
+- Remove the lids of the paint cans.

 - Pour some kitty litter or cement into the can.

 - Mix with a paint stick until all free liquids are absorbed.